serclino/express-react-project/README.md

 ## Bonuses

+- [x] validation:
-- [x] validation: 1. only CSV file can uploaded, 2. if CVS content doesn't have proper form (i.e. short rows), then user is alerted
+  - [x] only CSV file can be uploaded
+  - [x] if CVS content doesn't have proper form (i.e. short rows), then user is alerted
 - [x] on the first render, file is fetched to the client side, if it's already uploaded
 - [x] delete button - it deletes file from the backend
 - [x] if CSV cells contains letters (or empty cells) in place where should be numbers, then "0" is rendered